fortrabbit/help/docs/craft-3-setup.md

 ];
 ```

-The file contains other settings as well.
+The file contains other settings as well, keep those.
+For more details and options, check out our [Craft CMS tuning guide](/craft-3-tune#toc-craft-cms-configuration-details).

 ## Database synchronization